OctopusDeploy/blog/blog/2022-q3/using-alpine-image/index.md

 A multistage build allows you to create an image with development libraries required to build application source code.
 This "compile image" retains these development libraries between builds, removing the need to download them every time.

 A second image is created to host the executable application code and runtime libraries, but specifically does not include any libraries only required at compile time.
-This "runtime image" is a small as possible as it copies the files produced by the compile image without requiring the associated compile time libraries.
+This "runtime image" is as small as possible as it copies the files produced by the compile image without requiring the associated compile time libraries.

 ## musl vs glibc

-For the most part Alpine can be used as a drop in replacement for any other base Docker image.
+For the most part, Alpine can be used as a drop in replacement for any other base Docker image.
 However, it is important to be aware of the architectural differences between Alpine and other common base Docker images such as Ubuntu, Debian, or Fedora.

 Alpine uses the [musl C standard library](http://musl.libc.org/), while Ubuntu, Debian, and Fedora use [glibc](https://www.gnu.org/software/libc/).
 You can find a detailed comparison of the two libraries [here](http://www.etalabs.net/compare_libcs.html).